CauaneAndrade/CauaneAndrade/README.md

 ### Hey

-My name is Cauane, a Humanist and Developer with high hopes on changing the world. <br/>
+My name is Cauane, a Humanist and Developer with high hopes on changing the world.
-Currently working with GIS technologies and software development at Bizpoke, an HD Spatial Offshore company. <br/>
-Living in Brazil working with US clients.

-Python, arcpy, ArcGIS stack, Oracle, CAWA, FME

 Let's talk 💬